GSA/challenges-and-prizes/_historical-challenges/startup-in-a-day-competition---start-small-model.md

   to the design or implementation of similar competitions in the future.
-Winners must base this assessment on a period of live operation of their Startup in a Day web tools that is at least six (6) months and no more than twelve (12) months in length.
-ASSESSMENT: Regardless of the length of the period of operation on which they are based, the written assessment must be submitted to SBA no later than 15 months after a winner receives its first prize payment.
+Winners must base this assessment on a period of live operation of their Startup in a Day web tools that is at least six (6) months and no more than twelve (12) months in length.     <br>ASSESSMENT: Regardless of the length of the period of operation on which they are based, the written assessment must be submitted to SBA no later than 15 months after a winner receives its first prize payment.
   The written assessments, or portions thereof, may be made public.
-Further guidance regarding the format and means of submission of these assessments will be provided to winners prior to their acceptance of prizes.
-ACH and SAM: All prizes will be paid via the Automated Clearing House (ACH) and winners will be required to create an account in the System for Award Management (SAM) in order to receive their prizes.'
+Further guidance regarding the format and means of submission of these assessments will be provided to winners prior to their acceptance of prizes.    <br>ACH and SAM: All prizes will be paid via the Automated Clearing House (ACH) and winners will be required to create an account in the System for Award Management (SAM) in order to receive their prizes.'